 - Flash version 8 or higher

-- Internet connection: No specific requirement, but learners on dial-up connections may experience delays loading media elements
+- Internet connection: No specific requirement, but learners on slow connections may experience delays loading video content

 Any additional requirements for instructor-led training will be noted in the individual course description.